JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 So, we have protected carts and orders, excluding products.
 It’s completely up to you which endpoints you want to protect or ignore.

-If I now try adding something to the cart, it’s not going to workout.
+If I now try adding something to the cart, it’s not going to work out.
 We need to have a valid token.

 ![step25](./steps/step25.png)